raphaelsaunier/jsromandie-angular-ember/slides/02-concepts/concepts.md

-## Concepts for both
+## Concepts

-- **single page application**
+---

+### Single page application

-  a new name for rich interface application
+- A new name for rich interface application
-- Clients Side Templates
+- The client becomes “fat” again

+---

+### Why bother?

+- Responsive UI
+- Potential to share API
+- Uninterupted navigation and media playback

+---

+### Clients-side templates

+Data is often exchange using JSON an injected in client-side templates

+---

-- MVC as in *Model View Controller*
+### MVC as in *Model View Controller*

-- Data binding
+Slightly different approaches for each framework

+---

+### Two-way data binding

+Hard to do in jQuery or Backbone without an external library

 ---